kevin-wamae/snakemake-illumina-fastqc/README.md

-# A Snakemake pipeline for quality control/trimming of next-generation sequencing data from Illumina sequences
+# Illumina NGS Quality Control and Trimming Pipeline using Snakemake
 ### Motivation